andem25/Sleep-Detector-for-Kria-KV260-Vision-AI-Starter-Kit/README.md

 ```
 ## 9. Clone this project

-In the terminal (from the PYNQ web app):
+Now rhat we have configured the environment, It's time to clone the repo!

 ```bash
 git clone https://github.com/andem25/Sleep-Detector-for-Kria-KV260-Vision-AI-Starter-Kit/